tailorbrue/tailorbrue.github.io/_pages/about.md

 # About Me

-I am an undergraduate student in University of Electronic Science and Technology of China (UESTC), supervised by [Prof. Shuaicheng Liu](http://www.liushuaicheng.org/).
+I am an undergraduate student in Yingcai Honors College of UESTC, supervised by [Prof. Shuaicheng Liu](http://www.liushuaicheng.org/).

 # News